Next week I will be publishing on my web-site and

 as Siegelman was concerned it was a final settlement, since it was

+both the first and last such payment.
 In May, the examiners issued a report that supported our

 findings, and then some.
 Phil Harrod, who had audited the Guy